-Elmhurst School for Boys is a small, family school and if you visit and asked our pupils about the Pre-Prep and Prep schools they may look at you in a slightly puzzled manner.
+Elmhurst School is a small, family school and if you visit and asked our pupils about the Pre-Prep and Prep schools they may look at you in a slightly puzzled manner.
 We are one school.
 However, there are some key development milestones at play during these years which mean from an organisational perspective it is valuable to create distinctions in the educational journey.
-In the Prep we signal that development subtly, with a s
+In the Prep we signal that development subtly.

 Year 3 and Year 4

-By lower key stage 2 our young men are developing as independent individuals.
+By lower key stage 2 our pupils are developing as independent individuals.
 Boundaries are more likely to be challenged and self esteem is fragile as boys step away from their parents’ shadow towards their own place in the sun.
-Whilst this transition is a gradual one, the school lays the foundations for boys to flourish with high expectations of behaviours both personally and in learning.
+Whilst this transition is a gradual one, the school lays the foundations for boys and girls to flourish with high expectations of behaviours both personally and in learning.